alphadi/twitter-airflow-data-engineering/README.md

 # twitter-airflow-data-engineering
-Here's my Twitter project using Airflow
+In this project we extract dataset of Elon Musk's tweets and run an ETL pipeline on Airflow